 - 1. Where necessary, an Accident/Incident Form should be completed and a copy sent to the EVC - 2.
 In every case, an evaluation of each trip or event should be carried out through Evolve within 14 days of return.
-A full and thorough evaluation of all trips and events should include: planning, finance (value for money), travel, accommodation, food, risk assessments and health and safety, student behaviour, student learning, recommendations for future trips and events and follow up evaluation e.g. presentation to Governors, assembly feedback, article/photos in the school bulletin and the local press etc. - 3.
+A full and thorough evaluation of all trips and events should include: planning, finance (value for money), travel, accommodation, food, risk assessments and health and safety, student behaviour, student learning, recommendations for future trips and events and follow up evaluation e.g. presentation to Governors, assembly feedback, article/photos in the school bulletin and the local press etc - 3.
 Ensure that students and staff depart from late trips or events quietly without causing inconvenience to school neighbours.
-Please ensure that students attend school the next morning.
+Please ensure that students attend school the next morning - 4.
+Follow up any safeguarding/medical/behavioural issues, in line with school policy, including communication with Parent/Carers.